tarwn/lessthandot-hugo/blogs/content/posts/2008-06-02-information-unity-in-the-canonical-form.md

 Once you have a good framework and strategy, you can start analysing the detail and pulling together a Requirements Analysis Spec and the Architecture/Design for the solution.
 BUT.. this bit should be done in small manageable chunks – that way a) you minimise risk of failure b) minimise impact if things do go wrong and c) show fast, measurable results to encourage people to continue to take-up this strategy.
 I'll post again soon with more detailed steps to this approach

-I hope this has either inspired you to look at implementing a Canonical Data Model as part of your enterprise Information Architecture strategy, or enraged you enough to think of some better way…
+I hope this has either inspired you to look at implementing a Canonical Data Model as part of your enterprise Information Architecture strategy, or enraged you enough to think of some better way...

  [1]: http://www.damber.net/blog/files/imgs/canonical_diagram_simple.gif
  [2]: http://www.damber.net/blog/files/imgs/ptp_v_cdm.gif